hxuhack/course_safepl/notes/chapter1_stack_smash.md

 ```

 ### 1.2.3 Stack Canary
 Stack canary is a widely used technique to check the stack integrity with a sentinel.
 Developers can enable stack canary with an option -fstack-protector when compiling their code.
-The generated assembly code is shown as following.
+The generated assembly code is shown as follows.

 ```
 push   %rbp